dzoba/translate/Readme.md

 export PKG_CONFIG_PATH=/opt/X11/lib/pkgconfig
 ```

+Also, ensure you have mongo (and of course node and npm) installed to run this project.

 # The highlights
 The app is a single page which translates characters in a text box to identicon 'runes' for the user.
 The app makes use of Express and mongodb to create an API which the user input is passed over, and the runes and count of rune use is passed back to the client via ajax.
 API functions are stored in routes/index.js.